-- This standard is similar to 3.NF.A.2a, but 2b extends to fractional representations that are greater than a unit fraction. - Type I items have thin context. - Items are limited to fractions with denominators 2, 3, 4, 6, and 8. - Items may include fractions greater than 1. - Fractions equivalent to whole numbers are limited to 0 through 5. - Items refer to the markings on a number line as marks, and not as hash mark or tick mark. - 3.NF.A.3 Explain equivalence of fractions in special cases and compare fractions by reasoning about their size. - 3a.
+- This standard is similar to 3.NF.A.2a, but 2b extends to fractional representations that are greater than a unit fraction. - Type I items have thin context. - Items are limited to fractions with denominators 2, 3, 4, 6, and 8. - Items may include fractions greater than 1. - 3.NF.A.3 Explain equivalence of fractions in special cases and compare fractions by reasoning about their size.

+3a.
 Understand two fractions as equivalent (equal) if they are the same size or the same point on a number line.